How to Prevent Backflow in Your Plumbing System

 Often, the cross-connections that can lead to backflow are necessary to the proper functioning of your household plumbing: toilet to sewer, for example.
 Many simple-seeming devices are available to control cross-connections, but many cities in the Atlanta area, including Marietta, as Marietta Power & Water notes, have ordinances that regulate how and what backflow prevention devices may be used.
 A plumber familiar with approved devices in your area will best know how to prevent backflow issues you are experiencing.

-In spite of the large number of devices on the market, the two most common make up the vast majority of the devices used to prevent backflow.
+In spite of a large number of devices on the market, the two most common make up the vast majority of the devices used to prevent backflow.
 A pressure vacuum breaker, or PVB, is the least expensive and is often installed above-ground.
 Although installing, repairing and maintaining a PVB are all relatively simple, it may release water on occasion.
-Depending the device’s location, such water release could be a considerable disadvantage.
+Depending on the device’s location, such water release could be a considerable disadvantage.
 For in-line installations or underground use, double check valves, or DCVs, are the most common backflow prevention devices.
 This is because DCVs are more flexible than PVBs when it comes to how they can be installed.
 But they are often more expensive than PVBs.

 Regardless of the source of backflow, it is a serious issue that can be detrimental to both your health and your wallet.
 Call the professionals at Casteel.
 Our plumbers are well-versed in local regulations in the Atlanta area and have the experience to address your backflow problems.